makemate/roof_recognition/README.md

 # roof_recognition
-Project for automatically detecting roofs on a tiny data set
+Pytorch project for automatically detecting roofs on a tiny data set